Analogous-Structures-Labs/astruct-blog-examples/001-every-project-is-a-package/README.md

 ## Python package management

 [Python](https://www.python.org/) is the scripting language we use the most in our projects.
 It's a tried-and-true language with an active community and a robust ecosystem of libraries, tools, and packages across innumerable domains.
-While we'll use Python in many of our examples, in most cases the ideas will likely be applicable in other contexts.
+While we'll use Python in many of our examples, in many cases some of the ideas could be useful in other contexts.

 [pip](https://pip.pypa.io/en/stable/), the Package Installer for Python, has been the de facto Python package management tool for the last decade.
-With it came the simple [requirements.txt](https://pip.pypa.io/en/stable/reference/requirements-file-format/) file format for specifying a project's dependencies, making it easier to define and install all of a project's Python dependencies.
+With it came the simple [requirements.txt](https://pip.pypa.io/en/stable/reference/requirements-file-format/) file format for specifying a project's dependencies, making it easier to ensure consistent development environments and builds for Python projects.
 Some of us are ancient enough to remember the "before time," when we used easy_install and other far less convenient methods to install and manage Python dependencies for our projects.

 ```ini 001-every-project-is-a-package/manifest-examples/requirements.txt
 # Simple requirements.txt.